-A Graduate Advisory Committee is formed for each student during his or her first semester.
-This committee is chaired by the student's major professor and has at least two other members.
-For each student, the Graduate Advisory Committee determines a plan of study according to the student's background and area of desired specialization.
-All graduate students are required to demonstrate competency in basic insect biology and statistics.
-Entering students are expected to have completed courses in calculus, organic chemistry, and physics upon admission to the Graduate School.
-If any of these courses are lacking, the student will be required to correct the course deficiency.
-Masters students must take at least one course in three core areas:
+All graduate students (MSFLS and PhD) are required to demonstrate competency in basic insect biology and statistics.
+Competency in insect biology may be demonstrated by taking courses like insect biology, medical/veterinary entomology or another course beyond introductory or general entomology.
+Entering students are expected to have completed a course in organic chemistry upon admission to the Graduate School.
+If any of these courses are lacking, the student will be required to correct the course deficiency prior to admission or early in their degree program.
+All students must complete at least one course in each of three core areas:

 - Biochemistry/molecular and cell biology (Biochemistry for Life Sciences, Insect Physiology or Insecticide Toxicology)